Berlin Tegel Airport: Base aérienne 165 Berlin Tegel

 Following the end of the Berlin Airlift in May 1949, Tegel became the Berlin base of the Armée de l'Air, eventually leading to the establishment of Base aérienne 165 at Berlin Tegel on 1 August 1964.
-(The end of the Cold War and German reunification resulted in the deactivation of the Western Allies' armed forces in Berlin in July 1994.
-This in turn led to the decommissioning of Base aérienne 165 the same year.).

 Tegel was home to a small detachment of the French Army Light Aviation, which used single engined Cessna O-1 Bird Dog from 1968 to 1993, and Sud-Ouest Alouette III Helicopters from May 1987 until June 1994.
 The Armée de l'Air had a single Max Holste MH1521 Broussard until 1988, when it was replaced by a DeHavilland Canada DHC-6-300 Twin Otter for liaison and surveillance flights.

+The end of the Cold War and German reunification resulted in the deactivation of the Western Allies' armed forces in Berlin in July 1994.
+This in turn led to the decommissioning of Base aérienne 165 the same year.